 Select Non-Military Positions:

-· Editor for the U.S. Naval Institute Press
+· Editorial Board, U.S. Naval Institute Press

-· Past Chairman, Historic Alexandria Resources Commission
+· Chairman, Historic Alexandria Resources Commission

 · President, Military Operations Research Society

-· President of the Massachusetts Society of the Cincinnati
+· President, Massachusetts Society of the Cincinnati

-· President General of the Society of the Cincinnati
+· President General, Society of the Cincinnati

 SHARE OBITUARYSHARE